 Find outlines by Subject code

-HDP301 - Hdp301 Processes of Human Diseased I
+HDP301 - Processes of Human Diseases I

-Processes of Human Diseases IThis course will be an introduction to human disease and will focus on the fundamental principles of homeostatic mechanisms.
-The student will explore how alterations in homeostatic mechanisms will disrupt the human body.
+Students will study theories relating to the etiology, pathogenesis, and clinical manifestations of human disease processes.
+The focus is on the fundamental principles of homeostatic mechanisms and how alterations in homeostatic mechanisms disrupt the human body.
 Overall mechanisms of disease will be studied by systems and have been categorized into concepts.
 These concepts will be examined for the effect that they produce on the structure and function of the body.
 Common diseases will be used to illustrate each concept.
+Clinical practice and Health and Healing courses will provide the opportunity for students to apply knowledge to client situations.
+Students will engage in-class activities, online discussions, readings and computer animations as a basis for knowledge acquisition.

 at

-NUR301 - Nur301 Ccc: Common Health Challenges
+NUR301 - CCC: Common Health Challenges

-CCC: Common Health ChallengesClassroom discussion focuses on the health and healing of clients experiencing common health challenges.
+Classroom discussion focuses on the health and healing of clients experiencing common health challenges.
 Students systematically and holistically study common alterations in body systems and explore appropriate nursing care using knowledge from nursing and other disciplines.
-The practicum experience facilitates students' integration of theoretical and practical knowledge and develops students' clinical decision making and practice skills.
+The practicum experience facilitates students? integration of theoretical and practical knowledge and develops students? clinical decision making and practice skills.
 The practicum experience will occur in either medical or surgical areas.
-The nursing theorist grounding classroom discussion and guiding clinical practice will be Patterson & Zderad.
+The nursing theorist grounding classroom discussion and guiding clinical practice will be Paterson & Zderad.

 at